srubin/ssrubin.com/src/documents/posts/music-library-with-mpd-ncmpcpp-beets.html.md

 Syncing with the iPhone
 -----------------------

-I've shed my dependence on iTunes using beets, mpd, ncmpcpp, and Alfred, but I still need to use iTunes to sync my music to my iPhone.
+I've shed my dependence on iTunes using beets, mpd, ncmpcpp, and Alfred, but I still need to use it to sync my music to my iPhone.
 There's an easy way to manage this.
 First, make sure you remove iTunes's privilege to manage your music library for you.
 In iTunes, go to Advanced Preferences and uncheck "Keep Music folder organized" and "Copy files to iTunes Media when adding to library."

 ![iTunes advanced preferences](../img/musiclibrary/iTunesPrefs.png)